GD399-OSD/OSD-book/Introduction/20180501FlosRegularly.md

 A program is free software if it gives users adequately all of these freedoms.
 Otherwise, it is nonfree.
 While we can distinguish various nonfree distribution schemes in terms of how far they fall short of being free, we consider them all equally unethical.
 ```

-Free software, as defined by Stallman, is seriously ethical.
-It has a real point of view.
-Students that were attempting to understand their position as a designer as also a political or critical act found something new here.
-The software they used could reflect their ethics just like the clothes they might choose to wear or politician they might vote for.
+Free software, as defined by Stallman, is ethical.
+It has a point of view.
+Its clear about where it stands.
+Students that were attempting to get a grip on their position as a designer intentionally using design as a political or critical act found something of use here.
+The software they might use could reflect their ethics too.

 ## Opposition

 The way Stallman positioned GNU was intentionally oppositional to "main stream" software.
 As GNU/Linux and other F/LOS tools have grown, they've mostly maintained this outside, oppositional status.
-Stallman was never against developers making money -- the GNU project and Free Software Foundation have always been clear that Free means Freedom, not free as in price -- but he is against developers or companies making money by sacrificing or minimizing the freedoms of their users.
+Stallman was never against developers making money -- the GNU project and Free Software Foundation have always been clear that Free means Freedom, not free as in price -- but he is against developers or companies making money by sacrificing or minimizing the freedoms of their users.[gnu reference]

 Software / OS as a radical act was a fresh take for the class.
 Anthony Dunne and Fiona Raby in _Designer as Author_ propose that designers "develop a parallel design activity that questions and challenges industrial agendas."